aurollan/Embedded_C_STM32F3/readme_makefile.md

 ##### Why use debugging option ?
 With this flags set, debugging symbol will be added to executable.
-We will use them for step by step debugging if we encounter bugs or unexpected behavior.
+We will use them for step by step debugging with GDB when we encounter bugs or unexpected behavior.

 ### -g or -g1/2/3